StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/lock-a-user-account.md

 Lock a [user account](about-user-accounts.md) in TheHive to temporarily prevent access without permanently deleting it.

+Cases, alerts, and tasks assigned to a locked user remain assigned to that user, but the interface displays their login instead of their name.
+To find these entities, use the Global Search on all elements with the locked user's login, then reassign them manually.

 To permanently delete a user account, see [Delete a User Account](delete-a-user-account.md).

 To remove a user account from a specific organization without deleting it, see [Add or Remove an Existing User Account to an Organization](../../../../administration/organizations/add-remove-an-existing-user-account-from-an-organization.md).